 Planning a Destination Wedding Dont’s…

-- Stress about RSVPs
+Stress about RSVP’s

 Hopefully, the people you care about the most will be there.
 But trust me (and nearly every destination bride before you) when we tell you that the day of your wedding you will be so caught up in the moment and will be having so much fun that you won’t care about who didn’t make it.
-You will forget about them all together.
+You will forget about them altogether.

 You know what they say about people who assume?
 Don’t do it to yourself.
 Don’t assume or trust that a vendor or your planner or the resort will do anything unless it’s in writing.
 Someone can make promises but unless it’s in writing, it means nothing.
-They could conveniently forget what you agreed to, but not if you pull out a piece of paper as proof.
+They could conveniently “forget” what you agreed to, but not if you pull out a piece of paper as proof.

-- Skimp on photography
+Skimp on photography

 When it’s all said and done, your photos will capture the memories in a way nothing else can.
 Pictures will be the only thing you have to forever remember the day by.
-Do you want to look back at photos and reminisce about how beautiful and amazing your destination wedding was, how much fun your family and friends where having, how much love was in the air?
+Do you want to look back at photos and reminisce about how beautiful and amazing your destination wedding was, how much fun your family and friends were having, how much love was in the air?
 Or do you want to look back and regret not having the best pictures you could possibly afford?

-- Ship anything important
+Ship anything important

-- Over plan for your guests
+Over plan for your guests

-Although I’m a big proponent of planning at least one event (either a welcome cocktail reception or rehearsal dinner) so that everyone can get to know each other, I also believe that you shouldn’t jam pack every single minute of your guests trip with endless activities.
+Although I’m a big proponent of planning at least one event (either a welcome cocktail reception or rehearsal dinner) so that everyone can get to know each other, I also believe that you shouldn’t jam-pack every single minute of your guests’ trip with endless activities.
 It’s their vacation too so let them enjoy it and explore the location at their own leisure.
 And this is one less thing for you to worry about.

-- Let your guests fend for themselves
+Let your guests fend for themselves

 Your guests are flying out to spend time with you and the last thing you want is half of them going back and forth between some random hotel miles away and the “in” resort where all the action is.
 When planning a destination wedding, you should book a block of rooms in one or two reasonably priced resorts.
 Not only will you get all the perks of a group reservation but you will have a lot more fun if everyone is together in the same place.

-- Have the best man hold rings in his pocket
+Have the best man hold rings in his pocket

 Imagine this scenario…the best man is digging in his pockets for the rings, only to drop them in the sand or the grass!
 To avoid this mishap, have him hold the rings on his pinky finger so he can just slip them off and hand them over.

 Remember that something will go wrong.
 It happens to everyone!
 You have to roll with the punches and enjoy the moment.
 You’ll set the tone for the day.
 If you’re having fun, your guests will too.
 If you’re not enjoying yourself, they won’t either.